storycraft/java-generator/README.md

 # Java generator
 Generator(Iterator) builder for Java

 Add @Generator annotation to convert method to generator.
-Target method's return type must be Iterator.
+Method return type must be Iterable or Iterator.

 This annotation processor hack into javac internal api to modifiy AST(abstract syntax tree)